GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It was on one of my journeys between the EDSAC room and the punching equipment the realization came over me with full force that a good part of the remainder of my life was going to be spent in finding errors in my own programs.
+> ### A computational process is indeed much like a sorcerer's idea of a spirit.
+It cannot be seen or touched.
+It is not composed of matter at all.
+However, it is very real.
+It can perform intellectual work.
+It can answer questions.
+It can affect the world by disbursing money at a bank or by controlling a robot arm in a factory.
 >
-> ~ *Maurice Wilkes*
+> ~ *Hal Abelson*

 ---
 ## 🏎 Quick Facts